jpress7639/broken-stars/README.md

 ### Goals

-- To be able to effectively give mental health resources through this kind of storytelling
+- To be able to effectively give mental health resources through storytelling from artists.
 - To provide ease and functionality for a user to effectively receive the knowledge they need.
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- To allow users to add their own stories, edit, and delete their own stories.

 <br>